Cryptographic fundamentals

 Protocol selection

 IPsec contains two major protocols, the Authentication Header (AH) protocol and the Encapsulating Security Payload (ESP) protocol.
-In order to provide a secure Virtual Private Network style connection, both authentication and encryption are needed.
-While the AH and ESP protocols can both provide authentication, for the IP packet and the payload respectively, only the ESP protocol can provide encryption.
+In order to provide a secure Virtual Private Network style connection, authentication and encryption are needed.
+While the AH and ESP protocols can provide authentication, for the IP packet and the payload respectively, only the ESP protocol can provide encryption.

 As the combined use of the AH protocol and the ESP protocol is not supported by Internet Key Exchange (IKE) version 2, the ESP protocol should be used for authentication and encryption of IPsec connections.

-Control: ISM-0496; Revision: 5; Updated: Mar-22; Applicability: All; Essential Eight: N/A
+Control: ISM-0496; Revision: 5; Updated: Mar-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

 The ESP protocol is used for authentication and encryption of IPsec connections.